iiasa/Condor_run_R/configuring.md

 ### SEED_JOB_RELEASES
 Default value: `0`

-Number of times to auto-release (retry) held seed jobs before giving up.
+Number of times to auto-release (retry) held bundle-seeding jobs before giving up.
+Not retrying—by using the 0 default value—is fine when you have plenty of execute hosts in the cluster: hosts that could not receive the bundle are assumed to be unavailable and will be excluded from the subsequent job submission stage.
+The hosts that could receive the bundle will still process your jobs.

+When the cluster has only one or a couple of execute hosts, or there are intermittent failures on account of networking issues, it may be worthwhile to retry a few times.
+This can make the seeding process take longer.

 ### JOB_RELEASES
 Default value: `3`